KaveriBridge/NIOS_10th/Economics/ch6-basic-economic-activities.md

 * Production, consumption, and capital formation are three basic economic activities.
 * Production is defined as the creation of utility.
 * Land, labor, capital, and entrepreneurship are the four factors of production.
-* Wages, interest, rent, and profits are the factor payments made by firms to the owners of factors of production.
+* Rent, wages, interest and profits are the factor payments made by firms to the owners of factors of production.
 * For the owners of the factor services, these payments are called factor incomes.
 * Consumption means the utilization of goods and services for the direct satisfaction of individual and collective wants.
 * Capital formation is the surplus of production over consumption over a period of time.